barrettfdavis/CV-Diffusion/README.md

 Should everything have gone as expected, you should now see two new files in the "Outputs" folder called "gradFronts.txt" and "verboseOutput.txt".
 Congrats!
 You're data is now ready for analysis.

-Reading from left to right across the gradFronts.txt file, you will find that for each line the comma seperated values correspond to a given sample's file name, the number of valid measurements taken on the sample, the diffusivity of the sample, and the standard deviation in diffusivity measurements:
+Reading from left to right across the gradFronts.txt file, you will find that for each line the comma seperated values correspond to a given sample's *file name*, the *number of valid measurements* taken on the sample, the *diffusivity* of the sample, and the *standard deviation* in diffusivity measurements:

 | Name | Number of Measurements | Mean Diffusivity (cm^2/s) | Diffusivity (cm^2/s) (STDev) |  |
 |--------|------------------------|---------------------------|------------------------------|---|